wso2/docs-open-banking/en/docs/learn/consent-manager.md

     - Replace the placeholder with the hostname of Identity Server.

 7. Click **Create**.

+8. Go to **Portal Configurations > Subscriptions > Select Business Plan as 'Unlimited'** using the left menu pane.

 8. Go to **Develop > API Configurations > Runtime** using the left menu pane.